 I wore braces for two years and finally finished treatment last month.
 Although my teeth are straight, I have brown and white stains that will not come off with whitening strips.
 I am self-conscious about my smile but do not want to ruin it.
 Is a dentist’s teeth whitening treatment strong enough for the stains, or will I need veneers?
 I hate the thought of another round of dental treatment that costs thousands of dollars.
-Thank you.
-Andrea from Decatur, GA

 Thank you for your question.
 Although Dr. Lim would need to examine your teeth, decalcification is probably causing the stains on your teeth.

 What Causes Brown or White Stains After Braces?

 Un-removed food debris around braces causes brown or white spots.
 Decalcification is the beginning stage of tooth decay.
 Without diligent flossing and brushing around braces, food debris can mix with your saliva, and bacteria can eat away at your tooth enamel, causing tooth discoloration.

 Will Teeth Whitening Fix Brown or White Stains After Braces?